-The entities not included in the consolidation for their insignificancy are a subsidiary EngView Systems Latin America and associates: Eye Bill Interactive, Excel management, Flash Media.
+The entities not included in the consolidation for their insignificancy are a subsidiary EngView Systems Latin America and associates: Eye Bill Interactive and Excel Management OOD.

-No dividends were paid to the NCI during the Q3 2021 (2020: BGN 548 thousand).
+No dividends were paid to the NCI during the Q1 2022 and in 2021.